Bride and groom look at officiant during their wedding ceremony in the Tetons.

 Jeeping elopement in Ouray, Colorado

-It’s All About the Couple!
+It’s All About You– the Couple!

-What I love about elopements is that it gets back to what a wedding is really supposed to be all about– the couple!
+What I love about elopements is that it gets back to what a wedding is really supposed to be all about– you!
 The marriage is the center of the elopement.
 Some weddings have so much fluff & couples don’t get to spend any time together on their big day.
 With an elopement, you can have the whole day to yourselves to laugh, cry, hug, & celebrate.

 Grant Teton National Park elopement